Undergraduate Catalog 2014-2015

 George Emilio Sanchez, Chairperson and Professor

 Professors: Sylvia Kahan, Nanette Salomon, George Emilio Sanchez, Maurya Wickstrom.
-Associate Professors: Frank Galati, Tracey Jones, Beatrix Reinhardt, Charles Thomas.
-Assistant Professors: William Bauer, Kevin Judge, David Keberle, Marianne Weil, Siona Wilson.
+Associate Professors: Frank Galati, Tracey Jones, Beatrix Reinhardt, Charles Thomas, Siona Wilson.
+Assistant Professors: Dan Auerbach, William Bauer, Kevin Judge, Sean F. Edgecomb, David Keberle, Marianne Weil.
 Lecturer: Michael Morreale.
 Higher Education Assistants: Craig Manister, Jennifer Straniere.

 The department offers Bachelor’s degrees in Art, with a concentration in Photography; Dramatic Arts; and Music; with concentrations in Classical Performance, Theory and Literature, Music Technology, and Jazz Studies and Performance with the BS in Music; and a Dramatic Literature concentration jointly with the Department of English.
 Students may minor in Art, Dance, Dramatic Arts, Music and Photography; a program for Psychology majors interested in dance therapy provides for a minor in Dance.